There Is No Such Thing as Reading Jesus Without a Framework

 That is why restoration matters.

-It is trying to bring theology back under the rule of Scripture’s own world.
+It is theology brought back under the rule of Scripture’s own world.

 And once that happens, “I and the Father are one” is no longer treated as a slogan for speculation.

-It becomes the voice of Jesus speaking from the reality of true divine-human union, where God is truly present in Him, by the Spirit of God, through His own Form, without division, without a second God, and without the collapse of biblical anthropology.
+It becomes the voice of Jesus speaking from the reality of true divine-human union, where God is truly present in Him, by His inner Spirit, through His own Form, without division, without a second God, and without the collapse of biblical anthropology.

 And the stakes remain immense.
-A hidden framework does not merely shape the reading.
-It can muffle the voice of Jesus Himself by preventing the reader from hearing Him on His own scriptural terms.
+A hidden framework does not merely shape interpretation.
+It can muffle the voice of Jesus Himself by preventing His words from being heard on their own scriptural terms.

 Igor | Christ Rooted | Divine Identity Theology (DIT)